-Doctors in Germany have spent over 10 years developing a highly specialised, medically proven and cost-effective treatment for Pierre Robin Syndrome.
+Doctors in Germany have spent over 10 years developing a highly specialised, medically proven and cost-effective treatment for Pierre Robin Sequence.
 The treatment is called the Tübingen Palatal Plate – the “TPP” treatment.
 The TPP is a safe, non-surgical, oral medical device which resolves the baby’s torturous breathing difficulties, liberates the baby from the ventilator machine, and eliminates the need for invasive surgical procedures.
-The TPP represents a dramatic breakthrough in the treatment of Pierre Robin Syndrome.
+The TPP represents a dramatic breakthrough in the treatment of Pierre Robin Sequence.

-As you can imagine, we as parents felt incredibly lucky to learn that this breakthrough Pierre Robin Syndrome treatment was developed here in the EU, and in fact that it was available just next door, in Germany.
+As you can imagine, we as parents felt incredibly lucky to learn that this breakthrough Pierre Robin Sequence treatment was developed here in the EU, and in fact that it was available just next door, in Germany.
 This, we thought, was one of the special advantages of living in the European Union: collaboration and pooling of knowledge between EU Member States, allowing all European citizens, especially babies suffering from a rare disease, to benefit from Europe’s great medical innovations.

 In accordance with EU law, we, Lysiane’s parents, both EU citizens, submitted an application to France’s national health insurance fund, “L’Assurance Maladie”.
 In our application we requested official authorisation – what is called an “S2” form – to permit our daughter Lysiane, herself a French citizen, to receive the highly specialised, medically proven and cost-effective TPP treatment in Germany…